pete-the-programmer/FCards/_chapters/ch10-io.md

 1. a way of commanding the game to make a move

 ## Making our types more human-friendly
+### Strings
+> All types in F# have a built-in method `ToString()`, which converts the value into a string that we can use to print out the value.
+> Some functions that deal with strings will automatically call `ToString()` on values to get the string representation.

-If we print out a hand of cards using `ToString` it would look like:
+If we print out a hand of cards at the moment it would look like:
 ```fsharp
 open System